yeller/yeller-golang/README.markdown

 file, err := os.Open("filename.ext")
 if err != nil {

-        // notify the error by itself, with additional
+        // Notify the error by itself, with additional information
-        // information about what was going on when the error happened info := make(map[string]interface{})
+        // about what was going on when the error happened. info := make(map[string]interface{})
         info["filename"] = "filename.ext"
         yeller.NotifyInfo(err, info)

-        // notify the error by itself, with no additional information
+        // Alternatively, notify the error by itself, with no additional information.
         // yeller.Notify(err)
-        log.Fatal(err)
 }
 ```